qkzk/fm/development.md

     - [ ] if second -> menu (requiring moving history to menu ?), else status
     - [ ] When a menu is opened, it should still be possible to navigate in files and preview or whatever

+- [x] setting second pane as preview should enable dual pane at the same time
 - [ ] FIX: leaving mount mode with enter when device is mounted should move to it
 - [ ] display all specific binds for every mode with a key ?
 - [ ] merge sort & regex, display nb of matches, completion + flag on the fly